cihga39871/clasnip_data/code/README.md

 Vue.prototype.MUX_URL = 'http://0.0.0.0:9889'
 ```

-If you want to use Clasnip from different local devices, you need to change 0.0.0.0 to the server's local IP address (usually starts with 192.*).
+If you want to use Clasnip from different local devices, you need to change 0.0.0.0 to the server's local IP address (usually starts with 192.*), and make sure firewall policies do not block ports that Clasnip uses.

 ### Clasnip server configuration